nv1t/markdown-cv/index.md

 During 2.5 years as a trainee as a network engineer, i managed several tasks, mainly system programming, server monitoring as well as internal software audits based on network environment and web applications.

-`2011`
-**Founder**, *Kouponki*

-During the 5-Euro-Business competition i founded with 4 fellow students the Kouponki GbR.
-With a lot of engagement we managed to win the comptetion with this start-up company.

 ## Publications

 <a href="https://nv1t.github.io/blog/kekz-headphones/"><i class="fas fa-book"></i> **Reverse Engineering and Dismantling Kekz Headphones**</a>, *blog.nv1t.me*